Clipper: China clippers and the apogee of sail

-Among the most notable clippers were the China clippers, also called tea clippers or opium clippers, designed to ply the trade routes between Europe and the East Indies.
+Among the most notable clippers were the China clippers, also called tea clippers, designed to ply the trade routes between Europe and the East Indies.
 The last example of these still in reasonable condition is Cutty Sark, preserved in dry dock at Greenwich, United Kingdom.
-Damaged by fire on 21 May 2007 while undergoing conservation, the ship was permanently elevated three metres above the dry dock floor in 2010 as part of a plan for long-term preservation.
+Damaged by fire on 21 May 2007 while undergoing conservation, the ship was permanently elevated 3.0 m above the dry dock floor in 2010 as part of a plan for long-term preservation.

-Before the early 18th century, the East India Company paid for its tea mainly in silver.
-When the Chinese Emperor chose to embargo European manufactured commodities and demand payment for all Chinese goods in silver, the price rose, restricting trade.
-The East India Company began to produce something desired by the Chinese as much as tea was by the British: opium.
-This had a significant influence on both India and China.
-Opium was also imported into Britain and was not prohibited because it was thought to be medically beneficial.
-Laudanum, made from opium, was used as a pain killer, to induce sleep and to suppress anxiety.
-The famous literary opium addicts Thomas De Quincey, Samuel Taylor Coleridge and Wilkie Collins also took it for its pleasurable effects.
-The Limehouse area in London was notorious for its opium dens, many of which catered for Chinese sailors as well as English addicts.

 Clippers were built for seasonal trades such as tea, where an early cargo was more valuable, or for passenger routes.
 One passenger ship survives, the City of Adelaide designed by William Pile of Sunderland.
 The fast ships were ideally suited to low-volume, high-profit goods, such as tea, opium, spices, people, and mail.
 The return could be spectacular.
 The Challenger returned from Shanghai with "the most valuable cargo of tea and silk ever to be laden in one bottom".
 Competition among the clippers was public and fierce, with their times recorded in the newspapers.